KenTamminga

 __________

 During my +8 years of consulting in Ontario I was fortunate to have some great mentors and plenty of talented role models from multiple professions: landscape architecture, urban and regional planning, applied ecology and botany, archaeology, architecture, economic analysis, soil science, and engineering (water resources / hydrology, civil, structural, lighting, geotechnical, coastal).
-It wasn't until I shifted to the academy that I realized interdisciplinarity wasn't unreservedly accepted as a good way to tackle problems.
+It wasn't until I shifted to the academy that I realized interdisciplinarity wasn't unreservedly accepted as a good way to tackle many problems.

 Since arriving at Penn State University in 1993, I've mostly taught advanced studio courses at multiple scales in both urban and regional contexts, as well as courses focusing on plants and applied ecology.
 Over the years I led or co-led over 40 public scholarship courses that made sure students got beyond campus to grapple with the messy and exhilarating 'real' world.
 From 2008 to 2023 my award-winning Pittsburgh Studio introduced advanced students to designing in and with underserved post-industrial neighborhoods.
 Free of conventional client-consultant approaches, and through the Penn State Center-Pittsburgh, our hosts invited us in as partners.
 These engaged studios were catalytic—they nurtured mutually beneficial reciprocal learning, genuine collaboration, and co-authorship that prompted local advocacy.